 UPDATE: The 2Summers #Gauteng52 Challenge has been published.
 Buy it at Bridge Books or at bridgebooks.co.za.
-Also available at Breezeblock, Bookdealers, and at Mwanawasa Art in 27 Boxes in Melville.
+Also available at Breezeblock and Bookdealers.
 Or contact me to purchase a copy directly.
+I’ll be holding a book launch on Thursday, 21 February, at the Jesuit Institute in Auckland Park.
+Learn more.
 After many years of threatening to do so, I’m finally publishing a book.
 The 2Summers #Gauteng52 Challenge is being printed as we speak and will be for sale in mid-to-late November.
 What the actual book will look like.
 It’s soft-cover and 216 pages.
 A sample page of the book.
 I’m really excited about the design.
 I’m anticipating a lot of questions.
 Let me try to answer them in advance with some handy FAQ.
 Frequently Asked Questions about the #Gauteng52 Book Q1: What is the book about?
 A2: The book is a compilation of the 52 blog posts I wrote in 2017 as part of my #Gauteng52 Challenge, when I visited 52 places in Gauteng province I’d never been to before.
 The 2Summers #Gauteng52 Challenge is part coffee table book, part guidebook, part quirky blogging nonsense, with beautiful photos and design and text kept as close as possible to what I wrote in my blog in 2017.
-To get a feel for what the real book looks like, click […]
+To get a […]

 I keep reading articles about gentrification in downtown Johannesburg.
 These articles — usually written by foreign journalists, or Capetonians — proclaim the city of Joburg remains blighted, crime-ridden, and poverty-stricken with the exception of a few pockets of upscale hipsterdom, like Maboneng and Braamfontein.
 I dispute this proclamation.
 As proof, I present the Johannesburg City Library.
 A typical Tuesday morning at the Johannesburg City Library.
 The Johannesburg City Library is a huge, beautiful building on Albertina Sisulu Road (formerly Market Street), overlooking Beyers Naude Square (formerly Library Gardens) in the center of the Joburg CBD.
 Originally opened in 1935, the library closed for three years between 2009 and 2012 as it underwent a major renovation and expansion.
 The library’s imposing front steps.
 I poked my head into the library once or twice after the renovation was completed.
 But I never got around to exploring it properly until last week, when I went with Marie-Lais Emond to take photos for the Citizen “Other Side of the City” column.
 I couldn’t believe: 1) how nice this library is; 2) how many amazing things are contained inside of the library; 3) how many people use this library; and 4) that people still go to libraries at all.
 I confess […]